onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

   The installation is done by preparing an YAML configuration file for Oneprovider and then running the service.

 ::: tip NOTE
-Regardless of chosen method the node should be initially prepared — see [prerequisites][].
+Regardless of the chosen method, the node should be initially prepared — see [prerequisites][].\
+After the successful installation, you can further configure your Oneprovider — see the [Configuration][] topic in the navigation panel on the left.
 :::

 ## Hardware requirements